acheong08/ChatGPT/README.md

 # Running
 ```
  $ python3 -m revChatGPT

     ChatGPT - A command-line interface to OpenAI's ChatGPT (https://chat.openai.com/chat)
     Repo: github.com/acheong08/ChatGPT
-    Arguments: Use --stream to enable data streaming.
-(Doesn't work on MacOS)
+    Use --text if error with streaming

 Type '!help' to show commands
 Press enter twice to submit your question.

+Logging in...

+You:
-You: !help
+!help

                 !help - Show this message
                 !reset - Forget the current conversation
                 !refresh - Refresh the session authentication
+                !rollback - Rollback the conversation by 1 message
+                !config - Show the current configuration
                 !exit - Exit the program
 ```